 What motivated you to transition from Software Test to Software Development?
 How did you overcome the challenges to be where you are now?

 I envisioned software Test to be a lot different from what it was when I joined.
 I did not have alumni or anyone I knew from my hometown for guidance there.
 I wanted to be a developer but I would take a test role too.
 I took the offer because it was the first one I got from a prestigious multi-national company.

 I did not like that role.
-It felt like being a secretary to the Developer even if I was more qualified 🙂 Our job was to make sure spec that the programs managers write match implementation by the Developers so they are not blocked on us.
-Our work depended on their’s.
+It felt like being a secretary to the Developer even if I was more qualified 🙂 Our job was to make a sure spec that the programs managers write match implementation by the Developers so they are not blocked on us.
+Our work depended on theirs.
 So it was me trying to chase them down all the time than the other way round.
-We also get least credit for our efforts and more of the blame.
-Other disciplines and seniors talked down to us as if we did not understand code very well.
+We also get the least credit for our efforts and more of the blame.
+Other disciplines and seniors talked down to us as if we did not understand the code very well.
 Coding opportunities were rare and hard to snag.

 Overall, I didn’t want to go back to it.
 I still wanted to have a career in Software.
 I learned data structures and algorithms all over again and practiced for months after work and on weekends with pen and paper to get back on my feet.
 I interviewed on and off for 2 months to find a job I really liked.

 The interviews are very competitive.
 I talk to my peers in good companies for help.
 I network a lot.
 Many of them have forwarded my resume along.
 The people I’ve least expected to help me with finding a job have been of significant help.